Cho Doo-soon case: Aftermath

 Na-young was left with permanent damage to her lower abdomen and was told she would be permanently disabled.
 She needed 8 months of treatment and had to take trips to Seoul every weekend.
 She was told she would need to use a colostomy bag for the rest of her life but underwent a successful surgery to implement an artificial anus.
-Na-young also suffered from depression and mental stress after the attack.
-Na-young, then 8 years old, was made to sit upright with her colostomy bag while testifying in court and explaining the incident, which caused more psychological stress.
-She received 13 million won in compensation because of violations against the interview policy for victims of sexual assault.
+Na-young also suffered from depression after the attack.
+She made to sit upright with her colostomy bag while giving her statement to prosecutors after the incident, which caused more psychological stress.
+Na-young's family received 13 million won in compensation because of violations against the interview policy for victims of sexual assault.
 A year after the assault, after receiving psychiatric treatment, she was said to have recovered 70 percent.
 She started attending school again and even attended a hagwon across the street from the place of incidence.
 According to her father from a report in 2020, she only watches cartoons and avoids news completely to avoid any possible chance of seeing something sexual assault-related.